junxit/us-congress-bills-111/metadata.md

 - 2010-05-04 — Introduced in Senate
 - 2010-05-04 — Read twice and referred to the Committee on Foreign Relations.
 - 2010-05-04 — Sponsor introductory remarks on measure.
 (CR S3093-3095)
+- 2010-09-21 — Committee on Foreign Relations.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2010-12-15 — Committee on Foreign Relations.
+Reported by Senator Kerry with an amendment in the nature of a substitute.
+With written report No. 111-369.
+- 2010-12-15 — Committee on Foreign Relations.
+Reported by Senator Kerry with an amendment in the nature of a substitute.
+With written report No. 111-369.
+- 2010-12-15 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 699.